wrvenkat/ibnr/README.md

 `./install <arguments>`

 `Arguments`
-`-h                          - Display this message and quit.`
+`-h&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- this message and quit.`
 `--file=ppa-list-file-path    - The config file to be used instead of the default one.`
 `--list                       - Display the contents of the config file.`
 `--add                        - Add all the repositories for the softwares as specified by type and in the provided config file.`
 `--install                    - Install the software present in the config file.`
 `--type=[b,d,d1,d2...]        - Used in conjuction with --list and --install options, a value to this option indicates the type of software to be displayed or installed.
 Values can be comma separated.
 The default value is b for the base level. (b - basic/core requirements).
 Other examples would be, d - desktop, dev - development, etc.`